oracle/docker-images/OracleWebLogic/samples/1221-multihost/README.md

  1. Install Docker 1.9+ and Docker Machine (as well VirtualBox)
  2. Checkout the **docker-images** repository and go into **OracleWebLogic** folder
- 3. Build the Docker images for WebLogic 12.2.1 and 1221-domain
+ 3. Build the Docker images for WebLogic 12.2.1 and then samples/1221-domain
  4. Go into samples/1221-multihost and run the **bootstrap.sh** script in your host environment
  5. Find the IP address of the Docker Machine **weblogic-admin** and go to http://<ip>:8001 to access the Admin Console
  6. Create a Managed Server on a new Docker Machine by running **create-weblogic-machine.sh**